TheGentlemanOctopus/oracle/README.md

 # The Oracle

 Generate sound reactive animations for the Oracle art installation.
 Based on a generalised 'art scene' model, the framework provided here is extendable for future interactive led art installations.
-During runtime, output rgb data is sent over UDP using [OpenPixelControl (OPC)](https://github.com/zestyping/openpixelcontrol)
+During runtime, output rgb data is communicated over UDP using the [OpenPixelControl (OPC)](https://github.com/zestyping/openpixelcontrol) protocol.

 ## Installation